 You'll earn a total of 6 credits on the Professional Skills in Paris program.
 Everyone who participates on the program will take the same courses.
 The Applied Technical Translation course is taught by Pitt professor Brett Wells.
-The Franco-American Relations course is taught by a local faculty member.
+The Teaching English Abroad: From Theory to Classroom Practice course is taught by a local faculty member.
 The courses will be taught in French and will be comprised of lectures, guest speakers, city tours, and cultural activities.
-You will also have the opportunity to visit local institutions to learn French attitudes towards the U.S. and its relationship with France.
-In these courses you will study:

 Ce cours comporte deux orientations interdépendantes l’une de l’autre.
 D’abord, en tant qu’introduction à la traduction appliquée, ce cours vise à vous initier aux procédés de traduction classiques, à savoir l’emprunt, le calque, la traduction dite « littérale », la transposition, la modulation, l’équivalence sociale et l’adaptation culturelle.
 Ensuite, nous explorerons la traduction en tant qu’activité glottopolitique en nous posant les questions suivantes : 1) Quand traduit-on?
 2) Comment traduit-on?
 3) Comment les traducteurs tiennent-ils compte de leur(s) public(s) cible(s)?

 The University of Pittsburgh partners with CEA Study Abroad on this program.
 Since 1997, CEA has been providing high-quality international academic programs and services.
 The CEA Paris Center, where your classes will take place at, is located in the heart of the Marais District.
 The CEA Paris team is available throughout your program to assist and support you 24/7 with any urgent situations.